Check-in and Orientation

 Bank Account (optional) - For safekeeping and to receive overseas remittances, AIU recommends that international students open a bank account in Japan.

 Hanko seal (optional) - Just as you write your signature on contracts, application forms etc., in your home country, people in Japan use Hanko seals (official personal stamps) instead of a signature.
 You will have several chances to use one in Japan, such as when you open your bank account, etc.

 All new students are required to attend the orientation sessions, which cover information on life in Japan, academic information, registration at the local City Hall, etc., Students called “Peer Supporters” voluntarily help new students check in to the on-campus housing, fill out paperwork at the check-in desk, conduct campus tours etc.

-Please download the Fall 2018 Orientation Schedule (PDF) and bring it with you to Japan.
+Please download the Spring 2019 Orientation Schedule (PDF) and bring it with you to Japan.

 Academic Calendar(The dates are subject to change)